 - On the flip side, this can increase cash flow during times where gift cards are being sold (holidays) and won’t be redeemed until the future

 - If you’re paying out Credit Card tips collected on paychecks, then the total amount of tips collected for that pay period will show as a credit balance in your liabilities

-- At the time of processing payroll, that total amount collected should then be paid out in full to your employees.
+- At the time of processing payroll, the total amount collected should be paid out in full to your employees.